-Should be face-to-face visits with their patients in the ARRC Facility, as clinically appropriate.
-These visits can be provided by either their GP/NP (or delegate) or a Registered Nurse (RN) under the instruction of their GP/NP (or delegate).
-As appropriate, a visit may be replace by a phone consultation between the patient's GP/NP and the ARRC facility RN.
+• CPO funded consultations can be provided by either their GP/NP (or delegate) or a Registered Nurse (RN) under the instruction of their GP/NP, while the patient is in the ARRC

-a.
-ICB- Admission from home.
+ICB- Admission from home:

-Admission to this service will always be via liaison between the GP/ NP/ RN and Gerontology CNS.
-The person needs to be admitted to the facility within two working days of the face to face assessment with the GP/ NP.
-People admitted to this service will receive in-put from the engAGE MDT who will develop and implement a reablement plan.
-GP/ NP/ RN visits to the facility will be required weekly, or as agreed with the MDT, and visits from the Geriatrician and Gerontology CNS will also occur as indicated.
-GP/ NP/ RN attendance at the weekly engAGE meeting will be essential for these patients.
-Length of stay will be a maximum of six weeks.

-Estimated date of discharge will be set at the time of admission and reviewed at the engAGE meeting based on the person's progress.
-Permanent admission to ARRC is also an acceptable outcome in cases where this is identified as the most appropriate outcome for the person through discussion with the person, their family/whanau and the MDT (including the GP/ NP/ practice nurse).
+Admission to this service will always be via liaison between the GP/ NP/ RN and Gerontology CNS, Te Whatu Ora-Hawkes Bay.

+- The person needs to be admitted to the facility within two working days of the face-to-face assessment with the GP/ NP. - People admitted to this service will receive in-put from the engAGE MDT who will develop and implement a reablement plan. - GP/ NP/ RN consultations will be required weekly, or as agreed with the MDT, and visits from the Geriatrician and Gerontology CNS will also occur as indicated. - GP/ NP/ RN attendance at the weekly engAGE meeting will be essential for these patients.
+Length of stay will be a maximum of six weeks. - Estimated date of discharge will be set at the time of admission and reviewed at the engAGE meeting based on the person's progress. - Permanent admission to ARRC is also an acceptable outcome in cases where this is identified as the most appropriate outcome for the person through discussion with the person, their family/whanau and the MDT (including the GP/ NP/ practice nurse).

-Process for ICB- Admission from Home
+Process for ICB- Admission from home:

 - 1. GP/ NP/ RN identify the patient as appropriate for ICB, discusses this option with the patient and gains consent to admit patient to ICB. - 2.
-GP/ NP/ RN contacts the CNS Gerontology for their area to discuss the case including goals, estimated length of stay etc. - 3.
-If there is agreement between the GP/ NP/ RN and CNS, the practice arranges the placement with a contracted ARRC facility (see attached list) and sends an engAGE referral to engAGE in ARRC email address: engageinarrc@hbdhb.govt.nz - 4.
-The GP/ NP/ RN complete the CPO referral using the Advanced Form on MedTech/ My Practice or the paper form and submit to Health Hawkes Bay.
+GP/ NP/ RN contacts the CNS Gerontology, Te Whatu Ora-Hawkes Bay, to discuss the case including goals, estimated length of stay etc. - 3.
+If there is agreement between the GP/ NP/ RN and CNS, the practice arranges the placement with a contracted ARRC facility (see attached list) and sends an engAGE referral to engAGE in ARRC email address: engageinarrc@hbdhb.govt.nz

+- 4. The GP/ NP/ RN complete the CPO referral using the Halcyon Form and submit to Health Hawkes Bay.
 This is required for payment for visits to the ARRC facility.
-The ARRC facility will require the CPO number generated to arrange payment for the bed from the HBDHB.
+The ARRC facility will require the CPO number generated to arrange payment for the bed from the HBDHB. - 5.

-- 5. The patient is admitted to the ICB within two working days of their face to face assessment with their GP/NP or delegate.
 Admission paperwork and medication chart are completed by the GP/NP on admission or within five working days of admission. - 6.
 The ARRC facility completes a notification of admission form and forwards to the HBDHB to secure funding for the bed. - 7.
-A member of the engAGE MDT visits the patient within two working days of admission to the ICB to identify goals and develop the reablement plan with the person. - 8.
+The GP/NP visits the patient within two working days of their admission to the ICB. - 8.
+A member of the engAGE MDT visits the patient within two working days of admission to the ICB to identify goals and develop the reablement plan with the person. - 9.
 The GP/ NP/ RN visits the patient at the ARRC facility weekly (or as agreed with the MDT) and attends the weekly engAGE MDT to discuss the patient's progress and plan for their discharge home.

-b.
-ICB- Admission from Hospital (transition to home).
+ICB- Admission from Hospital (transition to home)